Tripwire in the Media

 Gettysburg Companion Magazine Article

-Full link is available by clicking here.
+Full link to the article on our tactical training facility is available by clicking here.

 GETTYSBURG FIRM TRAINS LAW ENFORCMENT AND MILITARY PERSONNEL FOR THE UNTHINKABLE EMERGENCY